 - “Breathe.
 Breathe.
 Breathe.
 I say it 3 times because sometimes it is hard for me to breathe through my nose.
 I have to consciously force myself to take deep breaths and try not to get overwhelmed.”

-- “To help with the gag reflex, I find that using a nasal decongestant before my appointment is very helpful in keeping the nasal passageways open to promote breathing through the nose.”
+- “To help with the gag reflex, I find that using a nasal decongestant (e.g. Sudafed) before my appointment is very helpful in keeping the nasal passageways open to promote breathing through the nose.”

-- A throat spray with numbing action, such as over-the-counter Vicks Ultra Chloraseptic Throat Spray, can relieve the gag reflex in gaggers or people with a cough or asthma.
+- A throat spray with numbing action, such as over-the-counter Vicks Ultra Chloraseptic Throat Spray, can relieve the gag reflex in people who gag or people with a cough or asthma.
 Dosage: 2 or 3 sprays right before treatment should last about an hour.
-This works really well for lots of people, so give it a try!

 - “I had a patient a few months ago who came in with a broken tooth which needed crowning, I cringed at the thought of doing this crown because of his severe gag reflex.
 He told me not to worry because he had a cure for his gagging problem.
 Astonished as to the cure, I inquired.
 He told me he had been using the snore relief spray from Breathe Right.
 We did the crown prep with no gag problems at all.
-I was amazed, so we have been using this on all patients with a gag reflex and I would say it works nearly 100% of the time.
-The worst pt I knew of was this beautiful 11 year old girl who would throw up almost everytime she had her teeth cleaned.
-She is now able to have x-rays, cleanings and such done without incidence.”
+I was amazed, so we have been using this on all patients with a gag reflex and I would say it works nearly 100% of the time.”

 - “Lift one foot up in the air to have them concentrate on that.”